atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 `github`, `travis-ci`, `apache`, `git`, `spring-boot`, `spring`, `clojure`, `go`, `java`, `python`, `scala`, and `documentation`.

-### Rug `description` Annotations
+### Rug DSL `description` Annotations

-Rug editors, generators, reviewers, predicates, executors, and parameters can have an accompanying `description` annotation such as:
+Rug editors, generators, reviewers, predicates, and parameters can have an accompanying `description` annotation such as:

 ```rug
 @description "adds a project specific README"